todthomson/intro-to-linux-dotnetcore-docker/Part1.md

   e.
 For ease of use (and as this is just a VM) select __log in automatically__.

-  f.
-Click __continue__ to begin the process of installing your new Linux system.
+  f. click __next__ to begin the process of installing your new Linux system.

   ![25-who-are-you](Part1/25-who-are-you.png)